MurphyPone/murphypone.github.io/src/content/voyager.md

 A significant portion of the discussion surrounding error correcting codes takes place within the context of **Fields** which sound more imposing than they actually are.

-A **finite** or **Galois Field** is a finite set on which addition, subtraction, multiplicaiton, and division are defined and correspond to the same operations on rational and real numbers.
+A **finite** or **Galois Field** is a finite set on which addition, subtraction, multiplication, and division are defined and correspond to the same operations on rational and real numbers.

 - A field is denoted as $\mathbb F_q$, where $q$ is a the **order** or size of the field given by the number of elements within
   - A finite field of order $q$ exists if and only if $q$ is a prime power $p^k$, where $p$ is prime and $k$ is a positive integer